zistrong/zistrong/README.md

 - 👋 Hi, I’m @zistrong
 - 👀 I’m interested in coding, runing, bike!
 - 🌱 I’m currently learning Postgresql
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 my twitter: @zistrong

 <!---
 zistrong/zistrong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.